autokey/autokey/Contributing.md

 A reward is a bounty that anyone can create for any issue, with the minimum amount for a reward being $20.
 Anyone can also add to an existing reward to increase it and anyone can claim a reward if they earn it by solving an issue and submitting an accepted pull request.

-No money changes hands until or unless a pull request is accepted as the solution to a reward issue.
-At that point, the developer who solved the issue can use Opire to claim the reward and the person who offered the reward receives a notification that the issue has been solved and payment is due.
-If more than one person created a reward for the same issue, each of them will receive the notification.
+A claim is a request for payment based on the completion of the specified task that has one or more rewards associated with it.
+A developer who solves an issue can use Opire to file a claim for the reward.
+The claim automatically triggers a notification to be sent to each creator of any rewards associated with that task letting them know that the issue has been solved and payment is due.
+It's then up to the reward creators to review the claim, examine the pull request, and decide whether or not to accept it as completion of the task and the solution to the reward issue.
+If the pull request is accepted, payment is made to the claimant by the reward creator(s).

 Payment of rewards is done on the honor system.
 If a person repeatedly creates awards and fails to pay for them when the issues have been solved, that person will no longer be able to create new rewards until the existing ones are paid in full.